Chocolate, Chocolate Brownie

-1. Process Macadamia Nuts in food processor until they are a slightly bitty paste.
-(They will work smoother when you add the other Ingredients).
+1. Process macadamia nuts in the food processor until they are a slightly bitty paste.
+They will work smoother when you add in the other ingredients.

 3. Add the chocolate powder and blend till the mix is nice and chocolaty.

-5. Then wetting your hands so they are damp, push down on the brownies till they are the size and shape you want.
+5. Then wetting your hands so they are damp, push down on the brownies till desired size and shape.

 6. Dehydrate for about 12 hours, turning them when the top forms a crust.

-7. Let cool down before topping with chocolate.
+7. Let them cool down before topping with chocolate.

 We love brownies.
 These are the BEST!!!